National Geographic (Canadian TV channel): History

 On December 19, 2006, Alliance Atlantis launched a high definition simulcast of National Geographic Channel.
 It is available through all major TV providers in Canada.

-On January 18, 2008, a joint venture between Canwest and Goldman Sachs Capital Partners known as CW Media bought Alliance Atlantis and gained AAC's interest in National Geographic Channel.
+On January 18, 2008, a joint venture between Canwest and Goldman Sachs Alternatives known as CW Media bought Alliance Atlantis and gained AAC's interest in National Geographic Channel.
 On October 27, 2010, ownership changed again as Shaw Communications gained control of National Geographic Channel as a result of its acquisition of Canwest and Goldman Sachs' interest in CW Media.

 On April 1, 2016, National Geographic Channel's parent company Shaw Media was sold to Corus Entertainment.
 Months later, National Geographic Channel was simply renamed to just National Geographic.